 - Bacterial conjunctivitis is common.

-We recommend you bring your infant in just after a nap and hold off on the bottle until the examination.
+We recommend you bring your infant in the morning, or just after a nap, and hold off on the bottle until the examination.